pietro-ramos/witchersclinic/README.md

 # witchersclinic

-This project, initially conceived as part of a college assignment, has now reached its final phase.
 The primary focus has been on implementing dynamic memory allocation and creating a robust data structure.
 The culmination of these efforts has resulted in two distinct programs, each addressing a specific aspect of the project – one with dynamic memory allocation and the other utilizing binary file handling.
 The dynamic memory allocation program is a key component of this project.
 It enables efficient memory management, allowing for the creation and manipulation of a comprehensive data structure.

 Features: